brampat/security/privacy/diffiehellman/README.md

 small primenumbers to be able to understand the basics.
 For sufficiently secure Diffie-Hellman key exchange, the number p in the algorithm should be at least 2048 bits. [source](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange#Practical_attacks_on_Internet_traffic)

-In onderstaande voorbeeld gebruiken Alice en Bob het Doffie Hellman algoritme voor key exchange.
-Als basis-getallen komen zij overeen:
+In the example below Alice and Bob use Diffie Hellman for key exchange.
+The following base-numbers are used:
 * p = 13
 * g = 6

-* Alice kiest als persoonlijk secret a: 5
+* Alice chooses a personal secret a: 5
-* Bob kiest als persoonlijk secret b: 4
+* Bob chooses a personal secret b: 4

-Beide rekenen nu uit obv. (g^private) MOD p:
+Both calculate using (g^private) MOD p:
 * Alice -> A = (6^5) MOD 13 = 2
 * Bob -> B = (6^4) MOD 13 = 9

-Op basis van deze publieke informatie kunnen Alice en Bob nu hun eigen secrets a en b gebruiken om een gezamenlijke shared secret overeen te komen:
+Based in this public information, Alice and Bob can use their respective secrets a and b to agree upon a shared secret:
 * Alice -> Sa = (9^5) MOD 13 = 3
 * Bob -> Sb = (2^4) MOD 13 = 3

 ![](DH-example.png)

-In dit voorbeeld is de status van informatie als volgt:
+In this example the confidentiality of information is:

 | Alice     |   Public  |   Bob     |
 | --------- | --------- | --------- |